BNEM: A Boltzmann Sampler Based on Bootstrapped Noised Energy Matching: Experimental Details

 \subsection{Experiment Settings}

-We set the reverse SDE integration steps for iDEM, EnDEM, and BEnDEM in our main experiment as $100$.
-In experiments for TweeDEM, we set this integration step $1000$ for TweeDEM and iDEM.
+We pin the number of reverse SDE integration steps for iDEM, NEM, BNEM and TweeDEM (see \cref{app:tweedie_and_fm}) as $1000$ and the number of MC samples as $1000$ in most experiments, except for the ablation studies.

 \textbf{GMM-40. } For the basic model $f_\theta$, we use an MLP with sinusoidal and positional embeddings which has $3$ layers of size $128$ as well as positional embeddings of size $128$.
 The replay buffer is set to a maximum length of $10000$.